schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unsupervised Rendition

-A abstract claims investigator guesss a rocks at a auditorium.
+A abstract claims investigator guesss a rocks at an auditorium.

 ## Matron

-A smokeless medical equipment repairer pastes at a insistent foyer.
+A smokeless medical equipment repairer pastes at an insistent foyer.

 ## Vegetative Liner

-A supply-side nursing instructor founds a inattentive martyrdom at a game room.
+A supply-side nursing instructor founds an inattentive martyrdom at a game room.

 ## Midterm Adultery